Dead People Server

 Bruce J. Graham (architect) -- Dead.
 Died March 6, 2010.
 Born December 1, 1925.
 Designed the Sears Tower and Hancock Center in Chicago.
 Obituary

 Corey Haim ('80s teen star) -- Dead.
-Suspected drug overdose.
+Pneumonia, enlarged heart.
 Died March 10, 2010.
 Born December 23, 1971.
 Lucas, The Lost Boys, did a reality show with his old friend Corey Feldman in the late '00s.
 Home Page IMDb Obituary FindAGrave

 Merlin Olsen (football player/actor/sportscaster) -- Dead.
 Mesothelioma Died March 11, 2010.
 Born September 15.
 1940.
-Los Angeles Rams tackle, football color commentator, Little House on the Prairie Home Page IMDb Obituary FindAGrave
+Los Angeles Rams tackle, football color commentator, Little House on the Prairie, died same year as Don Meredith.
+Home Page IMDb Obituary FindAGrave

 Peter Graves (actor) -- Dead.
 Died March 14, 2010.
 Born March 18.
 1926.
 In the original Mission Impossible, the main voice behind A & E's Biography, brother of James Arness.
 IMDb Obituary